mikyrenato/1st-Project-Eat-Healty-With-JDR/README.md

 3. To promote my company

 The user goals of this website are:
-1. As a first-time visitor, I want to easily find useful information & tips for travelling/backpacking.
+1. As a first-time visitor, I want to easily find useful information & tips about oour food and recipes.
-2. As a first-time visitor, I want to find inspiration for planning future trips.
-3. As a first-time visitor, I want to find a helpful guide on Sri Lanka, with possible routes to take and options available.
-4. As a recurring or first-time visitor, I want to find recommendations from a trusted source for restaurants/hotels/products.
-5. As a recurring or first-time visitor, to easily find affiliate pages for the author, with even more inspiration available.
-6. As a first-time user, I want to be able to sign up to directly receive content via a newsletter.
+2. As a first-time user, I want to be able to sign up to directly receive content via a newsletter.

 ## UX
 ---